Do I Need to Have My Missouri Living Will Witnessed or Notarized?

-- Your declaration must be signed by two witnesses.
+- Your living will must be signed by two witnesses.
 Neither of your witnesses may be under the age of 18 or the person who signed your declaration for you, if you were unable to sign it yourself.

 - Your durable power of attorney for health care must be notarized.
-If you grant your agent power to direct your burial or cremation, your document must be signed in front of two witnesses and notarized.
-If you do not grant this power, only the notary is necessary.
+If you grant your agent power to direct your burial or cremation, you must also sign your power of attorney in front of two witneseses.

-After you have your documents witnessed and/or notarized, they are legally valid.
+After you have your documents witnessed or notarized, they are legally valid.
 Keep the originas in your files and give copies to your agent, if you named one.
 To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
-So, you might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.
+You might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.

 Review your documents every few years to make sure that they still reflect your wishes.
 Also, consider making new documents if you move to another state, get married or divorced, or if your agent is no longer able to supervise your wishes.